 As a dancer and choreographer in last year’s concert, I can attest to the disheartening feeling of looking out into the audience and seeing the vast number of open seats in the bleachers.
-Due to last year’s small attendance, the returning members, as well as dance teacher Ms. Pommiss, have come together in order to figure out how to increase Dance Ensemble’s recognition and support.
-As Ms. Pommiss noted, “We work way too hard not to be recognized.”
-Talya Gomez ‘20, a dance captain and choreographer, feels the same way as Ms. Pommiss and spoke about the reasoning for Dance Ensemble’s lack of recognition.
+Due to last year’s paltry attendance, the returning members, as well as dance teacher, Ms. Pommiss, have come together in order to figure out how to increase Dance Ensemble’s recognition and support.
+As Ms. Pommiss noted, “we work way too hard not to be recognized.”
+Talya Gomez ‘20, a dance captain and choreographer, feels similarly to Ms. Pommiss and spoke about the reasoning for Dance Ensemble’s lack of recognition.
 She commented that it, “has to do with the fact that we do everything pretty much by ourselves.
 There is very little outside help, even when it comes to little things like a repair in the dance studio.
-I don’t feel we get the immediate attention that the rest of the arts get.”
+I don’t feel we get the attention that the rest of the arts get.”

-Without trying to, the biases we have as a society toward contemporary dance have permeated into the culture at Grace.
-Talya added that, “a lot of the pieces we do are rooted in contemporary, which is not for everybody,” and she opened up that, “it wasn’t for me my first year, I was one of those people who hated dance.”
-However, Talya, as we all can, stepped past her initial hesitations of contemporary dance.
-We don’t all need to end up choreographing a contemporary piece like Talya ended up doing last year, but it’s essential to open up your mind.
+Without trying, the biases we have as a society toward contemporary dance have permeated into the culture at Grace.
+Talya added that, “a lot of the pieces we do are rooted in contemporary [style], which is not for everybody.”
+She opened up that, “it wasn’t for me my first year.
+I was one of those people who hated dance.”
+However, Talya stepped past her initial misgivings toward contemporary dance.
+We all don’t need to choreograph a contemporary piece like Talya did last year, but it is essential to open up your mind.

-Like Ms. Pommiss stated, “We’re up against a lot when it comes to promoting dance.”
+According to Ms. Promiss, “we’re up against a lot when it comes to promoting dance.”
 This year, Dance Ensemble is working even harder to add performances to the calendar.
-In addition to the traditional performance in the spring, Dance Ensemble has created a piece for the pep rally, two pieces for a concert with the vocal program, as well as the instrumental program, and a video of a piece was shown earlier this year at the diversity dinner.
-All of these performances will hopefully give more opportunities for exposure.
+In addition to the traditional performance in the spring, Dance Ensemble has created a piece for the pep-rally, two pieces for a concert with the vocal program, as well as the instrumental program.
+Additionally, a video of a dance piece was shown earlier this year at the diversity dinner.
+All of these performances will hopefully provide more opportunities for exposure.

-As Ms. Pommiss said, “anything we can do to get people dancing would be of benefit to our community… understanding what people are going through, even if they don’t have words to explain that experience,” is something about dance that is unrecognized, yet invaluable.
-This doesn’t mean that the whole community has to join Dance Ensemble, though everyone is welcome; instead, take one Friday afternoon to come and see our spring concert.
+Ms. Promiss said it best when she said that dance builds community by “helping people understand what people are going through, even if they don’t have words to explain that experience.”
+This something is an invaluable and under-recognized truth about dance.
+This doesn’t mean that the whole community has to join Dance Ensemble.
+Instead, take one Friday afternoon to go see the spring concert.
 You truly won’t regret it.